YuzuRanger/DesktopDeployR/README.md

 An application based on [UO Score](https://github.com/YuzuRanger/UO_Score), a set of R scripts originally developed by Jeremy Piger.
 Leverages the DesktopDeployR framework for deploying self-contained R-based applications to the desktop with a graphical user interface.

+## What should I use?
+Context?
+- [UO Score](https://github.com/YuzuRanger/UO_Score) is based on set of R scripts originally developed by Jeremy Piger to read UO Score full-page bubble forms.
+If you are proficient in R, you may opt to use this.
+- DesktopDeployR_UO-Score: You are here.
+This is UO Score but with a user interface and requires no coding knowledge or R proficiency.
+It can be used to read small batches of UO Score forms but is resource intensive.
+- [UO Score Py](https://github.com/YuzuRanger/UO_Score_Py): The Python distributions seeks to address the following issues
+  - The Desktop Deployment is slow and resources intensive.
+It crashes when processing more than 100 pages.
+We needed something lightweight that can handle large class sizes while still being usable by non-coders.
+  - Some faculty use the half-sheet bubble forms, which use different grid markers than the full sheet.
+We wanted to offer this as well.

 ## About the App
 ### How do I get started?
 Download the most recent version from OneDrive: https://uoregon-my.sharepoint.com/:f:/r/personal/morgancs_uoregon_edu/Documents/UO%20Score?csf=1&web=1&e=l9lAkY